Eastern Conference (MLS): Eastern Conference regular season champions by year

 No trophy is awarded for leading the conference standings at the end of the regular season, unless the regular season leader also wins the Supporters' Shield.
 The winner of the Conference play-offs is considered the Conference champion.
+Since 2013, the winner of each conference has qualified for the CONCACAF Champions Cup.

 Three clubs have topped the Eastern Conference standings at the end of the regular season, won the Supporters' Shield, the Eastern Conference (MLS) and the MLS Cup; D.C.
 United, twice, Columbus Crew and Toronto FC.
 Toronto in 2017 also won the Canadian Championship, being the only MLS team to therefore take a clean sweep of all titles available to them.